President of the Philippines: American occupation

-Between 1898 and 1935, executive power in the Philippines was exercised by a succession of four American military governors-general and eleven civil governors-general.
+Between 1898 and 1935, American executive power in the Philippines was exercised by a succession of four military governors-general and eleven civil governors-general.

 Philippine Commonwealth

 In October 1935, Manuel L. Quezon was elected the first president of the Commonwealth of the Philippines, which had been established, still under United States sovereignty, under a constitution ratified on May 14 of that year.
 During its first five years, the president could serve for a six-year term that cannot be renewed.
 It was later amended in 1940 to limit a president to serving no more than two four-year terms.
-When the administration of President Quezon exiled to the United States after the Philippines fell to the Empire of Japan in World War II, Quezon appointed Chief Justice José Abad Santos as his delegate, which in effect the acting president of the commonwealth according to Justice George A. Malcolm.
+When the administration of President Quezon exiled to the United States after the Philippines fell to the Empire of Japan in World War II, Quezon appointed Chief Justice José Abad Santos as his delegate, which in effect the acting president of the Commonwealth according to Justice George A. Malcolm.
 Abad Santos was subsequently executed by the Imperial Japanese Army on May 2, 1942.